nixg33k/netscan/README.md

         Redhat/Fedora yum install nmap

-    The script will autodiscover your current network adapters and/or subnets, and scan each subnet individually.
+    The script will autodiscover your current configured network adapters and/or subnets, and scan each subnet individually.
 Add the -p switch to run a port scan per host.
+    Note: Only network adapters with a valid IP address will be scanned.

     Grab this from GitHub.com  git clone https://github.com/nixg33k/netscan.git cd to netscan, then just run ./netscan or ./netscan -p to scan ports as well.